markomitranic/giferator/README.md

 Once you start the app, you can drag and drop any gif, image or video file, and it will automatically be compressed.

-The gifs will be output into a new `./giferated` folder, using a descriptive suffix like `__308w_12fps_128c.gif`.
+The gifs will be output into a new `./giferated` folder, using human-readable profile suffixes like `__low-motion.gif` or `__large.gif`.
 It will automatically overwrite older versions if they exist.
 Application is dependency free, so it can be directly copied to your Applications folder.

 ## Compression